5 EOFY HR Questions for Small Business

-2. When is the last time you reviewed the classifications of your staff?
+2. When was the last time you reviewed your employee’s employment status or award classifications?

 Contractor v’s Employee.
 Part Time v’s Casual.
 Employment relationships can evolve, especially in a fast-growing small business.

-The Contractor that started working for you occasionally is now working 40 hours a week and exclusively.
+The Contractor that started working for you occasionally works 40 hours a week now and exclusively for you.
 The Casual employee that started working variable hours now works the same hours and shifts every week.

-Both scenarios are red flags that the way you initially engaged these staff may no longer survive scrutiny from Fair Work.
+Both scenarios are red flags that how you initially engaged these staff may no longer survive scrutiny from Fair Work.

 3. Do you have the right team for the next 12 months?

 Hopefully, you have set clear goals for what you want to achieve in your business over the next financial year.
 But have you taken the time to think about whether your current staff will help you get there?

 As your small business evolves, the skill mix required to deliver your services can change.
 The skills needed for a start-up phase may no longer be relevant as the business moves to a more sales and marketing focus.
-You may also need to employ new people to make sure you can keep up with growth.
+You may also need to employ new people to ensure you can keep up with growth.

 Unfortunately, many business owners don’t step back to assess what the business needs to move forward.
 They are more likely to focus on the people they already have.
-A good exercise is to think about how you would structure your business if you were going to set up from scratch tomorrow.
-It can assist you to move from thinking about what your current staff can do to what the business really needs for the future.
+A good exercise is to think about how you would structure your business if you were going to set it up from scratch tomorrow.
+It can assist you in moving from thinking about what your current staff can do to what the business really needs for the future.

-4. When is the last time you looked at your job descriptions?
+4. When was the last time you looked at your job descriptions?

 Once you have worked out what roles you need, you should update your job descriptions to reflect them.
 Even existing positions will change over time in a growing business.